 Here’s a breakdown:

 So, for a three-week itinerary, budget $651 on the low end and $840 at the high end.

 We always think it’s better to be on the safe side, so for three weeks backpacking in Ecuador, we recommend taking around $900.

 There will always be a tour that takes your fancy at the last minute, or an extra night out, or meals out in excellent restaurants.
 No one wants to eat at markets twice a day for a whole month, no matter how excellent the food is.

-For more on budgeting whilst backpacking around Ecuador, check out the full post and budget breakdown here:
+For more on budgeting whilst backpacking around Ecuador or South America, check out the posts and budget breakdowns here:

 For more South America backpacking itineraries, check out the posts below: